 Without a fixed interest rate, it can be difficult for borrowers to understand how much money they’ll need down the line to cover their mortgage.

 Is a 5/6 Arm Right for You?

-The right mortgage for you depends on your current finances and your future plans.
+The right mortgage for you depends on your current financial situation and your future plans.
 If you want affordable payments for a few years, a 5/6 ARM could be the right choice.
-If payment predictability is important, a fixed-rate loan might be a better solution.
+If payment predictability is more important to you, a fixed-rate loan might be a better solution.

 As you consider a 5/6 ARM, ask yourself these questions:

 - Are you planning to sell the house before the 5-year introductory period is up?